gin66/FastAccelStepper/README.md

 * Change in direction requires motor stop ! => it's a feature
 * Using constant acceleration leads to force jumps at start and max speed => smooth this out => will not happen

+## Lessons Learned

+Spent more than half a day debugging, till I have found out, that the cable to the stepper was broken.